marka2114/test/week00/docker_windows.md

 ## How to Install Docker

 To run Docker on Windows or Mac OS X, you need to install an application called [Boot2Docker](http://boot2docker.io/).
 The [official Docker documentation](https://docs.docker.com/) provides clear [installation guides](https://docs.docker.com/installation/#installation) for a variety of platforms.
-After installing Boot2Docker, you should proceed to the [next section](docker_running_ipynb.md) on how to use INFO 490 Docker container to launch an IPython notebook server.
+After installing Boot2Docker, you should proceed to the [next section](docker_running_ipynb.md) on how to use PDS Docker container to launch an IPython notebook server.

 ### Windows